Skip to content

 CLI

-The @allmaps/cli package creates and interface for four specific use cases:
+The @allmaps/cli package creates and interface for some specific use cases:

-• Transforming SVG geometries from the resource coordinates space of a IIIF resource to GeoJSON objects in the geo coordinate space of an interactive map.
+• Transforming SVG geometries from the resource coordinates space of a IIIF resource to GeoJSON objects in the geo coordinate space of an interactive map, using the GCPs and transformation type specified in a Georeference Annotation.

-• Transforming GeoJSON objects from the geo coordinate space of an interactive map to SVG objects in the resource coordinates space of a IIIF resource, given (the GCPs and transformation type from) a Georeference Annotation
+• Transforming GeoJSON objects from the geo coordinate space of an interactive map to SVG objects in the resource coordinates space of a IIIF resource, using the GCPs and transformation type specified in a Georeference Annotation.

-• Vice versa: transforming SVG objects from the resource coordinates to GeoJSON objects in the geo coordinate space.
+• Transforming the resource mask of a Georeference Annotation from the resource coordinates space to a GeoJSON polygon in the geo coordinate space.

 Benchmark

-Here are some benchmarks on building and using a transformer, as computed on a 2023 MacBook Air M2.
+Here are some benchmarks on building and using a transformer, as computed on a 2023 MacBook Air M2 with 16 GB RAM.

-The benchmark can be run with pnpm run bench.
+This benchmark can be run with pnpm run bench.
+For more information, see ./bench/index.js.

 API